 - The Scorpion Lady from Journey to the West seems to wield a sort of trident, but it really was her pincers.

-- Orks from Warhammer 40,000 like to use Power Klaws, big hydraulic pincers that can rip through armor.
+- Orks like to use Power Klaws, big hydraulic pincers sheathed in an energy field that can rip right through armor.

-- In early editions the Apparatus of Kwalish was a large magic item that could carry passengers inside of it.
-With all of its extensions deployed it looked like a giant lobster, with claws that could attack an enemy in front of it, each doing 2-12 Hit Points of damage.
+- In early editions, the Apparatus of Kwalish is a large magic item that can carry passengers inside of it.
+With all of its extensions deployed it looks like a giant lobster, with claws that can attack an enemy in front of it.

-- Gamma World adventure GW1 Legion of Gold: in the SAMURAI underwater facility, the Aquatron-7 vehicle had extendable arms with pincers on the ends that could be used against marine monsters.
+- Gamma World adventure GW1 Legion of Gold: In the SAMURAI underwater facility, the Aquatron-7 vehicle has extendable arms with pincers on the ends that can be used against marine monsters.

 - Hollow Earth Expedition, supplement Mysteries of the Hollow Earth.
 An illustration on page 67 shows three humans facing off against two gigantic scorpions with huge pincers.
 Anyone grabbed by them would be in a world of hurt.

-- Pokemon with pincers include include Krabby, Kingler, Pinsir, Scizor, Corphish, Crawdaunt, Skorupi, Drapion, Clauncher, and Clawlitzer.
+- Pokemon with pincers include include Krabby, Kingler, Pinsir, Scizor, Corphish, Crawdaunt, Skorupi, Drapion, Clauncher, and Clawitzer.